ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/00-introduction.md

 6. The memory content of a running object oriented program forms a graph where vertices are objects and edges are references.

-The next section covers some basic graph terminology.
+The next section covers basic graph terminology.
 The rest of the chapter will describe fundamental representations for graphs, provide a reference implementation, and cover core graph algorithms including [traversal]{.term}, [topological sort]{.term}, [shortest paths]{.term} algorithms, and